octimot/StoryToolkitAI/README.md

 translate your audio.

 Currently, the only features that send data from your machine to the Internet are:
-- The StoryToolkitAI API Token check to api.storytoolkit.ai (only when entered in the Settings Window)
+- The StoryToolkitAI API Key check to storytoolkit.ai (only when entered in the Settings Window)
-- The Assistant to OpenAI (only contexts and messages that you select and send).
+- The Assistant to OpenAI or storytoolkit.ai (only contexts and messages that you select and send).

 ---